 7. before preparing dosa, mix the batter very well.

-cooking rava dosa
+Cooking rava dosa

-9. with a ladle pour the dosa batter. start from the edges move towards the center.
+9. With a ladle pour the dosa batter.
+Start from the edges move towards the center.

-10. if there are big or small gaps, then fill them lightly with the batter.
+10. If there are big or small gaps, then fill them lightly with the batter.

-11. on a medium-low to medium flame, cook the dosa. if the tawa or pan becomes too hot, then you can reduce the flame.
+11. On a medium-low to medium flame, cook the dosa.
+If the tawa or pan becomes too hot, then you can reduce the flame.

-12. when the top side looks cooked, then sprinkle ½ to 1 tsp oil on the top and sides.
+12. When the top side looks cooked, then sprinkle ½ to 1 tsp oil on the top and sides.

-14. instant rava dosa takes a little longer time to cook than the regular dosa.
+14. Instant rava dosa takes a little longer time to cook than the regular Dosa.

-15. cook till the base is golden and crisp.
+15. Cook till the base is golden and crisp.

-16. the more you cook the dosas and the more golden it becomes, the more crisp it will be. you can even cook both the sides if you want.
+16. The more you cook the dosas and the more golden it becomes, the more crisp it will be.
+You can even cook both the sides if you want.

 18. serve rava dosa with sambar, coconut chutney or dosa podi or any chutney of your choice.

-tips to make best rava dosa
+Tips to make best rava dosa

-- before making rava dosa, always allow a soaking time of 20 to 30 minutes for the batter.
+- Before making rava dosa, always allow a soaking time of 20 to 30 minutes for the batter.

-- the batter has to be thin and of pouring consistency. even if the batter is of medium consistency, the rava dosa will be soft and not crisp.
+- The batter has to be thin and of pouring consistency.
+Even if the batter is of medium consistency, the rava dosa will be soft and not crisp.

-- when pouring the batter, the tawa has to be hot. when you pour the batter, it will sizzle when it comes in contact with the hot tawa. so keep the flame to medium or medium-high.
+- When pouring the batter, the tawa has to be hot.
+When you pour the batter, it will sizzle when it comes in contact with the hot tawa.
+So keep the flame to medium or medium-high.

-- the batter also has to be poured from a slightly more height than what is the norm. this will give you the netted effect on the rava dosa.
+- The batter also has to be poured from a slightly more height than what is the norm.
+This will give you the netted effect on the rava dosa.

-- when pouring the batter, pour from the edges first and then move towards the center.
+- When pouring the batter, pour from the edges first and then move towards the center.

-- when you make the first dosa then you will come to know whether you are getting the crisp and netted effect or not. if not then you will need to add some more water. instead of water, you can also add buttermilk to the batter.
+- When you make the first dosa then you will come to know whether you are getting the crisp and netted effect or not.
+If not then you will need to add some more water.
+Instead of water, you can also add buttermilk to the batter.

-- rava dosa takes more time to cook than the regular dosa.
+- Rava dosa takes more time to cook than the regular dosa.

-- when cooking rava dosa, you can reduce the flame if the tawa becomes too hot.
+- When cooking rava dosa, you can reduce the flame if the tawa becomes too hot.

-- every time before pouring the batter on tawa, you have to mix it very well as the flours and rava settle down at the bottom of the batter. after making some rava dosa, if the batter looks slightly thick, then you can add some more water.
+- Every time before pouring the batter on tawa, you have to mix it very well as the flours and rava settle down at the bottom of the batter.
+After making some rava dosa, if the batter looks slightly thick, then you can add some more water.

-- always use a heavy or a thick bottomed tawa or pan, so that the rava dosa does not stick to the pan.
+- Always use a heavy or a thick bottomed tawa or pan, so that the rava dosa does not stick to the pan.

-if you are looking for more dosa varieties then do check:
+If you are looking for more Dosa varieties then do check:

-- ½ cup rice flour (chawal ka atta)
+- ½ cup rice flour

-- ¼ cup maida (all-purpose flour)
+- ¼ cup all-purpose flour

-- 1 to 2 green chillies, chopped (hari mirch)
+- 1 to 2 green chillies, chopped

 - 1 medium sized onion, finely chopped

-- ½ inch ginger, finely chopped (adrak)
+- ½ inch ginger, finely chopped

-- 8 to 10 curry leaves, chopped (kadi patta)
+- 8 to 10 curry leaves, chopped

-- ½ teaspoon crushed black pepper (kali mirch powder)
+- ½ teaspoon crushed black pepper

-- ½ teaspoon cumin seeds (jeera)
+- ½ teaspoon cumin seeds

 - 2 to 2.5 cups water or add as required